lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 * data:
    The data directory contains everything to do with data.

-    * `embeddings.csv` contains the computed embeddings for all new input samples used in selection.
+    * `embeddings.csv` contains the computed embeddings for all input samples used in selection (including datapool samples, but excluding corrupt or duplicate samples).
-    * `selected_embeddings_including_datapool.csv` contains the embeddings of all selected samples.
+    * `selected_embeddings_including_datapool.csv` contains the embeddings of all selected samples (including preselected datapool samples).
-    * If `enable_corruptness_check=True`, `data` will contain a dataset filtered to ensure existence, accessibility, extension validity and absence of artefacts for all samples.
+    * If `enable_corruptness_check=True`, `data` will contain a filtered dataset.
+It will only contain samples whose files exist, are accessible, are of the type specified by their extension and don't have any artefacts.
     * If `selected_sequence_length > 1`, `data` will contain a `sequence_information.json`
       file with information about the selected sequences (filenames, video frame timestamps, ...).
       Head to :ref:`sequence-selection` for more details on sequence selection.